ajk77/LEMRinterface/README.md

 ## Getting Started

-First, have a look in the screenshots directory to become familiar with the interface design. </ br>
+First, have a look in the screenshots directory to become familiar with the interface design.

 This code may benefit those interested in either conducting electronic medical record research or those interested in using eye-tracking on a web-based interface (see https://github.com/ajk77/PatientPyFeatureSelection).